AlexFullmoon/aenocyon/README.md

 - [ ] Test Crossover with x64 Office to do away with x86 dependencies.
 - [ ] Decide what to do with chezmoi module.
+- [ ] Steam removed due to dependency conflict.
+Consider checking what's wrong with Terra repo.Currently installing via Flatpak.

 ## Current issues and notes

 Crossover doesn't really work on readonly filesystem, any operation with existing bottles results in hang up.
-Running existing bottles works, though.
-For working with bottles install a copy into distrobox.
+Latest version × Fedora 44 finally broke something, so it won't launch anything either.
+Install through distrobox.

 Chezmoi gets some variables (un)defined if applied during build.
 Currently disabled in recipe, apply manually.